arnewport/projects/README.md

 A straightforward game of blackjack.

+Multistep animations, use of promises to manage animations and functions, and supporting every edge case of splitting are notable features of the application.

 Supports hitting, standing, doubling, and splitting.
 Does not support betting, surrendering, or insurance.
 Uses a single deck that is reshuffled after every game.